LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

 ### Intro to the data set and class set up (15 min)

 * We will be working with data from the Portal Project Teaching Database.
-* All data is avaiable on [figshare](https://figshare.com/articles/dataset/Portal_Project_Teaching_Database/1314459).
+* All data is available on [figshare](https://figshare.com/articles/dataset/Portal_Project_Teaching_Database/1314459).
-* It is a simplified version of data from study [Erenst etal.
+* It is a simplified version of data from study [Ernest etal.
 2016.
 Long-term monitoring and experimental manipulation of a Chihuahuan Desert ecosystem near Portal, Arizona, USA](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1890/15-2115.1).
 * See Portal, Arizona in the [map](https://www.google.com/maps/place/Portal,+Arizona+85632/@31.9137011,-109.1589591,14z/data=!3m1!4b1!4m5!3m4!1s0x86d995001c757413:0x1e02844f7993e453!8m2!3d31.9137028!4d-109.1414495?hl=en).
 * The original database is published at [Ecological Archives](http://esapubs.org/archive/ecol/E090/118/)
 * Long-term experimental study of small mammals in Arizona: